0xcatalysis/docs/docs/operators/faqs.md

 Register your node with the Catalysis Network using a few simple commands, and then continue operating it as usual.
 Catalysis seamlessly integrates AVS security, **so you only need to run the AVS node software once, regardless of how many restaking protocols the AVS spans**.
 No additional infrastructure overhead.

 3. **Say an AVS exists on Eigenlayer (Ethereum) + Satlayer (Babylon).
-As a NO, do we need to partner with with Eigenlayer and Satlayer to be able to participate?**
+As a NO, do we need to partner with Eigenlayer and Satlayer to be able to participate?**

 No, you don’t need to partner with any restaking protocol directly.
+However, you do need to partner with LRTs/Vault curators to get delegations on the SSPs.
 Catalysis abstracts these integrations, allowing you to run AVSs across multiple restaking protocols without individual agreements.

 4. **Does a node operator participate at two levels - both the shared security protocol (SSP) layer and the abstraction layer?**